HeatherKates/GeoMX_DE/README.md

     - **plots/**: Contains PNG plots for each analysis.

 - **`DistanceToDuct/`**
-  Contains analyses related to distance from the pancreatic duct.
+  Contains analyses related to **Does gene expression level change with increasing (or decreasing) distance fro m main pancreatic duct?**

+ Data was subset to regions of inerest that included an islet and each enriched-cell-type target (AOI) was analyzed separately (endothelial cells, acinar and other cells, beta cells, and duct cells)

   - **data/**: Input data for distance-based analyses.
     - **`DistanceToMainPancreaticDuct.csv`**: Data for pancreatic duct distances.
+Created by Sam Ewing.

   - **results/**: DE results based on distance.
     - **CIBERSORT/**: Contains CIBERSORT results and heatmaps.